 Answer

 When the resulting d is transformed into a squared correlation coefficient it gives the exact same value.
-Highlighted that is equal to a transformed eta squared value.
+This is highlighted in the Appendix and now reads

+When transformed to a squared correlation coefficient, this Δd corresponds to the partial eta-squared of the interaction.

 #41

 5) Please add ^2 to s_g and s_d to make it clearer that these are variances.